thombashi/pytablewriter/docs/pages/examples/excel.rst

 -------------------------------------------

 |ExcelXlsxTableWriter| class can write a table to worksheet(s) in
-an Excel workbook file from a matrix of data.
+an Excel workbook file (.xlsx format) from a matrix of data.

 .. include:: exel_single_example.txt